Qualifications.

 composer.

-present he is proud to be associated with Greene Music, the sole dealers for
+proud to be associated with Greene Music, the sole dealers for STEINWAY and

 Adams (Steinway Certified Piano Technician) is second to none.